 What is the role of oscillations in routing the flow of information in cortico-hippocampal-striatal circuits?

 van der Meer MA, Ito R, Lansink CS, Pennartz CMA (2014) Hippocampal projections to the ventral striatum: from spatial memory to motivated behavior.
-In: "Space, Time & Memory in the Hippocampal Formation" (Knierim JJ and Derdikman D, eds.), Springer.
+Invited Contribution for "Space, Time & Memory in the Hippocampal Formation" (Knierim JJ and Derdikman D, eds.), Springer.

 Caze R, van der Meer MA (2013) Adaptive properties of differential learning rates for positive and negative outcomes.
 Biological Cybernetics 107(6): 711-719